-a Col llege Curriculum Handbook (2018 - 2019) Having this information is helpful to the Technical Review Committee in reviewing a proposal and the Curriculum Committee in assembling their agenda.
-Once a proposal is approved, the boxes checked in this field will trigger updates to the following: Banner, the college catalog, the schedule of classes, articulation, degree audit, California Community Colleges Curriculum Inventory, etc. als F Fee If a fee is required, has a justification been provided?
-General Note: Consult with your division dean regarding the validity of the fee and the amount to be charged. t Le arning Outcomes Does the course have 3-5 SLOs?
-General Note: Do the SLOs state broad, overarching skills that students will be able to demonstrate after completing the course?
-SLOs should be concise statements and that are understandable by students in the course.
-Begin SLOs with action verbs that reflect the level of learning in the □ Does the course content support the SLOs?□ Are the SLOs measurable/assessable? course and avoid vague verbs (e.g. know, understand) that are not measurable/assessable.
+Cañada Colle ege Curriculum Handbook (2019 - 2020) These boxes must be clicked manually.
+Having this information is helpful to the Technical Review Committee in reviewing a proposal and the Curriculum Committee in assembling their agenda.
+Once a proposal is approved, the boxes checked in this field will trigger updates to the following: Banner, the college catalog, the schedule of classes, articulation, degree audit, California Community Colleges Curriculum Inventory, etc. Materials Fe ee f a fee is required, has a justification been provided?
+General Note: Consult with your division dean regarding the validity of the fee and the amount to be charged.
+Student Lear rning Outcomes Does the course have 3-5 SLOs?
+Do the SLOs state broad, overarching skills that students will be able to demonstrate after completing the course?
+Does the course content support the SLOs?
+Are the SLOs measurable/assessable?
+General Note: SLOs should be concise statements and that are understandable by students in the course.
+Begin SLOs with action verbs that reflect the level of learning in the course and avoid vague verbs (e.g. know, understand) that are not measurable/assessable.
 Be wary of including too many outcomes in a single statement ("stacked outcomes").
 SLOs may not be duplicated from one course to the next.
 They must be unique to a given course.
 In other words, no two courses may have identical or nearly identical SLOs.
 According to Cañada SLO Assessment Cycle (SLOAC) policy, all active courses must be assessed at least once every three years.
 Which SLOs are assessed and when they are assessed within that three-year cycle is to be determined by each department.
 If a course has more than 5 SLOs, the Technical Review Committee will ask the faculty author whether the course is offered with sufficient frequency to support assessment of all SLOs according to the SLOAC policy.
 Within CurricUNET, SLOs should be entered such that they complete the statement, "Upon successful completion of this course, a student will meet the following outcomes:".
-For clarification of the difference between SLOs, Course Objectives/Specific Instructional Objectives and Course Content, see Section 4.1.
-For model examples of this COR section, reference the appendices.
+For clarification of the difference between SLOs, Course Objectives/Specific Instructional Objectives and Course

+COR section, reference the appendices.